This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may get tinea versicolor again, even after treatment.
 You might have to take more than one kind of medicine to treat a severe infection.
 Without treatment, your infection could become severe.

-How can I manage and prevent tinea versicolor?
+How can I manage or prevent tinea versicolor?

 Tinea versicolor usually comes back, especially in hot and humid times of the year.
 You can manage the symptoms and help prevent it.